faithyl/rotten/README.md

 Completed user stories:

-    Required: User can view a list of latest box office movies including title, cast and tomatoes rating
+    User can view a list of movies from Rotten Tomatoes.
+Poster images must be loading asynchronously.
-    Required: User can click on a movie in the list to bring up a details page with additional information such as synopsis
+    User can view movie details by tapping on a cell User sees loading state while waiting for movies API.
+You can use one of the 3rd party libraries at cocoacontrols.com.
+    User sees error message when there's a networking error.
+You may not use UIAlertView to display the error.
+See this screenshot     for what the error message should look like: network error screenshot.
+    User can pull to refresh the movie list.